hieudoanm/atomic-ui/README.md

 ## Introduction

+`atomic` is a free, modern collection of Tailwind CSS UI components and reusable React Hooks, built with atomic design principles.
+It includes 44+ customizable components and practical hooks with built-in dark mode and responsive behavior—helping you build fast, accessible, and maintainable interfaces with ease.

+`atomic/hooks` is a free collection of React hooks built with simplicity and reusability in mind.
+It offers a flexible set of essential utilities to help you manage state, side effects, and async logic more effectively — all with a focus on clean, scalable React code.

 `atomic/ui` is a free collection of Tailwind CSS components designed with atomic design principles in mind.
 It offers a flexible set of 44 free, customizable components with built-in dark mode support to help you quickly build modern, responsive UI.

-Browse the website for the components you need, copy the code and paste it into your project.
-All components have support for dark mode.
+Browse the website for the components/hooks you need, copy the code and paste it into your project.

-## Components
+## Code

-`atomic/ui` offer 32 components for free.

 Status: `In Progress` - `Completed`

+### Components

+`atomic/ui` offer 44 components for free.

 | No  | Group No | Group Name | Component         | Status      |
 | --- | -------- | ---------- | ----------------- | ----------- |